Asymptotically tight security analysis of quantum key distribution based on universal source compression

 \subsection{Construction of a random encoder and a universal decoder}

-In this section, we explicitly construct a random encoder and a universal decoder for the classical source compression with quantum side information.
-For the encoder ${\cal F}$, we choose the 2-universal family ${\cal H}$ of hash functions, which is defined as follows.
+In this section, we explicitly construct a random encoder and a universal decoder for classical source compression with quantum side information described in Sec.~\ref{sec:problem_setup}.
+For an encoder ${\cal F}_n$ in Sec.~\ref{sec:problem_setup}, we choose a 2-universal family of hash functions, which is defined as follows.